tanvir-git/odoo-documentation/content/applications/finance/documents.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. important::
-   It is recommended to have some knowledge of Odoo development to properly configure *Domain*
+   It is recommended to have some knowledge of CoquiAPPs development to properly configure *Domain*
    filters.

 To access the *Domain* condition, the :ref:`developer mode <developer-mode>` needs to be activated.